 The Pilot in Command (PIC) ultimately determined if your animals are fit to fly.
 They also determine weather, timing, condition of plane, etc. Understand the complexity of flight and adding this element to their mission.
 Do not pressure or push them to fly when they do not think it is advisable.

-What are some guidelines for flying animals?
+What are some guidelines for pilots?

 Take into consideration the sizes, weights and temperaments of all animals as well as the crates they come in.
 If you have any doubt, ask the origin shelter/foster.
 Fitting all your animals in for transport is akin to a giant game of Tetris!
 Sometimes animals can be tethered in the back seat if they get along but using some sort of retention advice is advisable.